landon-tech/pygame_project/README.md

 ## Game Description
 ### Landon

-To run run the main.py file
+To run run the main.py file!